Minimum-Area Enclosing Triangle with a Fixed Angle

-Let $P$ be a convex $n$-gon (refer to Figure~\ref{figure algo-step0}). \figc{algo-step0}{3}{In this example, $P$ is a quadrilateral and $\omega=\frac{1}{2}\pi$.}{figure algo-step0} We denote the edges and the vertices of $P$ in clockwise order by $e_i$ and $v_i$ for $0\leq i \leq n-1$ (all index manipulation is modulo $n$).
+We denote the edges and the vertices of $P$ in clockwise order by $e_i$ and $v_i$ for $0\leq i \leq n-1$ (all index manipulation is modulo $n$).
 Here and in the following sections, as we present the algorithm, we trace each step through the example of Figure~\ref{figure algo-step0}.